britive/terraform-provider-britive/docs/data-sources/identity_provider.md

 ## Attributes Reference

-In addition to the above arguments , the following attributes are exported:
+In addition to the above arguments, the following attribute is exported:

 * `id` - an identifier for the data source.